- Alumni & Donors

 Parallell to her historical research, Jenny Andersson has upheld a research interest in the history of political economy and comparative social science, particularly around welfare state research and the transformation of European social democracy.
 Andersson was program chair for the Council for European Studies conference, 2015.
 She has held visiting fellowships at MaxPlanck Institute for the Study of Society ( MPIfG), Köln, and Nuffield College, Oxford, and is an associated researcher with the MPIfG.
 She was awarded the CNRS bronze medal for her research in 2015.
 Andersson is lead author of Chapter 21 of the International Panel on Social Progress.
 She is also a member of several international research projects, What does the future hold, funded by the Swedish National Research Council together with Erik Westholm, and Global foresight : Anticipatory governance and the making of geocultural scenarios (lead by Christina Garsten, SCORE, Stockholm University).
 Andersson is co-author, with Sandra Kemp, of the forthcoming volume Futures.
 Interdisciplinary perspectives on futurity, Oxford University Press.

-Since 2016, Andersson co-directs the Franco German collaborative research center MaxPo : Coping with instability in advanced market societies.
+From 2016 to 2019, Jenny Andersson co-directed the Franco German collaborative research center MaxPo : Coping with instability in advanced market societies.
 The research program can be found here.